-->

 To Understand More About this Research: Request A Free Sample

-Unstoppable Rise of Electric Vehicles in Asia Pacific Command Over 50% Market Valuation
+Asia Pacific Command Over 50% Market Valuation

-In 2024, Asia Pacific and Europe have seen an electric vehicle (EV) market that is growing at an impressive rate.
+In 2024, Asia Pacific and Europe have seen an electric vehicle market that is growing at an impressive rate.
 It is projected that about 17 million electric cars will be sold worldwide with China leading the way by accounting for around 10 million of these sales which will account for approximately 45% of all car sales in the country.
 This jump shows how quickly this region has adopted EVs as they become more affordable; already in 2023 over 60% of electric vehicles sold in China were cheaper to buy than their conventional equivalents.

 The Asia Pacific electric vehicle market is being shook up by India.
 This year, from FY 2022-23, the country recorded sales of 12,43,258 EVs which is an increase of 154% YoY (Year on Year) compared to the previous fiscal.
 The Indian EV market is rapidly expanding and although it still remains relatively small, electric models account for two percent of total car sales in the year 2023.
 The Indian government has targeted that 30% electric vehicles will be on roads by 2030 and to make this happen they have rolled out several schemes such as FAME India scheme along with tax benefits too.
 Within just six months since Jan’23 till Jun’23 over 700,000 units were sold indicating people’s growing interest towards eco-friendly transportation systems like these ones here!
 Tata Motors currently holds more than two-thirds share in domestic markets but faces tough competition against Mahindra & Mahindra as well as Chinese manufacturer BYD.